Adam Boehler: Post-government career

 In 2021, Boehler started a health-care investment firm, Rubicon Founders, based in Nashville, Tennessee.
 The firm is focused on senior living and genomics.
-He is a member of the United States Holocaust Memorial Council and previously served on the Board of Directors of the Atlantic Council.
+He is a member of the United States Holocaust Memorial Council and previously served on the board of directors of the Atlantic Council.

-Second Trump administration (2025–)
+Second Trump administration (2025–present)

 On December 4, 2024, President Trump nominated Boehler to serve as Special Presidential Envoy for Hostage Affairs, but Boehler withdrew his nomination on March 15.
 The White House stated that Boehler would continue to work as a special government employee with the administration on hostage affairs "to ensure that all U.S. nationals held abroad under concerning circumstances are given focused attention by the U.S Government and appropriately resolved," the notification says.
 Boehler was later appointed Special Envoy for Hostage Response by Trump, according to a notification sent to Congress on April 4, 2025.

 In March 2025, Boehler led direct negotiations in Qatar with Hamas representatives to secure the release of the last hostages taken by the organization during the October 7 attacks.
 According to a report in the Israeli paper Yedioth Ahronoth, which Prime Minister Benjamin Netanyahu denied and called "fake news", Netanyahu and his point man on the talks, Strategic Affairs Minister Ron Dermer, leaked that Boehler held talks with Hamas aimed at securing an interim deal to release American captives.
 IDF’s Unit 8200 signals intelligence unit reportedly learned of the direct talks.
 Boehler defended his direct talks with Hamas.

 Adam Boehler, Secretary Rubio, Steve Witkoff, and Mike Waltz welcome Marc Fogel upon his return to the United States at Joint Base Andrews.

-Boehler negotiated the release of numerous other individuals, including Marc Fogel, an American school teacher detained in Russia on drug charges since August 2021; George Glezmann, a Delta Airlines mechanic detained by the Taliban for over two years, following high-level talks with Qatari mediators and the Taliban acting foreign minister Amir Khan Muttaqi in Kabul in March 2025; andKsenia Karelina, a dual U.S.–Russian citizen and former ballerina, who was freed from a Russian prison on April 10, 2025, as part of a prisoner swap with the United States;
+Boehler negotiated the release of numerous other individuals, including Marc Fogel, an American school teacher detained in Russia on drug charges since August 2021; George Glezmann, a Delta Air Lines mechanic detained by the Taliban for over two years, following high-level talks with Qatari mediators and the Taliban acting foreign minister Amir Khan Muttaqi in Kabul in March 2025; and Ksenia Karelina, a dual U.S.–Russian citizen and former ballerina, who was freed from a Russian prison on April 10, 2025, as part of a prisoner swap with the United States;

 Boehler coordinated along with Secretary Rubio and President Nayib Bukele the return of 10 Americans detained in Venezuela to the United States on 18 July 2025.

 Boehler assisted with the release of Israeli-Russian hostage Elizabeth Tsurkov by Kata'ib Hezbollah on 9 September 2025.

 Boehler negotiated the release of U.S. citizen Amir Amiri by the Taliban on 28 September 2025.